Vilhard/Chinook_java/README.md

-The are multiple methods you can call:
+There are multiple methods you can call:

 - display all customers ```GetAllCustomers()``` returns a list of Customer objects